sahelyiyi/FederatedLearning/README.md

 the other one is related to the transfer learning applications.

 1. deep_learning_lasso/ : Implementations related to the transfer learning experiments.
+     - deep_learning_data/ : Stored data for the trained models.
+     - train_models/train.py : Train the model for different training datasets and save the results.
+     - train_models/train_utils.py : utils functions related to training models.
      - deep_learning_utils.py and deep_learning_utils.py : utils functions related to the experiment.
      - main.py : load the saved data fro training the models, run algorithm1 on it and then save the figures related to it.
      - models.py : Implementations for the base and the new model.
      - scores.py : save the figures related to the experiment (the orange and blue figure).
-     -  train.py : Train the model for different training datasets and save the results.

 2. regression_lasso/ : Implementations related to the regression experiments.
      - main.py : get the graph data as the input, run algorithm1 on it and